NFS on CentOS 7 & Windows 10 NFS Client Configuration

 systemctl restart nfs-server

 Before we begin to configure the Windows 10 client, lets ensure your firewall allows NFS and related communications.
 I use basic iptables on this server so my example will reflect that.
 However, if you prefer FirewallD, ConfigServer Firewall, etc… you can use this information to edit your particular system.
-First I wanted to get a list of all the ports in use:

 I ran my firewall script to reload the firewall and this granted all the necessary connectivity.